Wednesday, November 5, 2008

 The Fruit of Listening

+I am more convinced than ever that our culture is not being transformed because God's people have lost intimacy with Him and the listening to Him that nurtures that intimacy (and the fruit it brings).
+Instead of fixing the eyes of our heart on Papa, we instead live our lives almost entirely with sights set on our own plans and at our own initiative.
+When we make the shift to a listening lifestyle, however, incredible things happen in us and through us.
+Consider a couple of stories.
 This past week my friend Ken, who is a listener extraordinaire, was waiting for his connection in Chicago when he "noticed" a lady who was reading The Shack.
-His careful listening (to Papa God and to the woman) led him into a two hour conversation with a woman who had no initial interest in God.
+His careful listening (to Papa God and to the woman) led him into a two hour conversation with a woman who initially had no interest in God.
 The conversation ended with Ken being able to encourage this woman towards God via reading The Shack and with his promise to pray for her as she did.
-This kind of God-incidence happens all the time for him.
+This kind of God-incidence happens all the time for Ken.
 Another story that comes to mind is also a travel story.
-Someone I know was on a flight from Burbank to Dallas and heard God him that a certain lady coming down the aisle would be receiving His touch through him.
-Sure enough the lady say down next to him.
+Someone I know was on a flight from Burbank to Dallas and heard God tell him that a certain lady coming down the aisle would be receiving God's touch through him.
+Sure enough the lady sat down next to him.
 When he asked Papa how to enter a conversation with her, He said, "Ask her to tell you her story."
-When he did so, this young woman, an actress and acting coach, poured out her pain, explaining that she was on her way to her home to see her estranged father who had suffered a major stroke.
-She was typically suspicious of "Christians" but because of his listening to her and to God, by the time the plane was descending for landing he asked her if he could pray for her and she literally leaned into him, head to head, as she said "Yes!"
-She then walked to her gate clinging to him, left him her contact information, etc. And I could add many, many stories of my own to this because this to me is the "normal Christian life."
+When he did so, this young woman, an actress and acting coach, poured out her pain, explaining that she was on her way home to see her estranged father who had just suffered a major stroke.
+She was typically suspicious of "Christians," but because of his listening to her and to God, by the time the plane was descending for landing he asked her if he could pray for her, and she literally leaned into him, head to head, as she said "Yes!"
+She then walked to her gate clinging to him, left him her contact information, etc. I could add many, many stories like this story because to me is the "normal Christian life" and there are many stories to tell.

 I close with this poignant and parallel thought from Thomas Kelly in A Testament of Devotion (pp. 96-97).
 I have updated the language slightly.